solana-developers/solana-cookbook/docs/references/accounts.md

 head:
   - - meta
     - name: title
-      content: Solana Cookbook | Account Recipes
+      content: Solana Cookbook | Account References
   - - meta
     - name: og:title
-      content: Solana Cookbook | Account Recipes
+      content: Solana Cookbook | Account References
   - - meta
     - name: description
-      content: Accounts can be used as System Account, With Seed and/or Program Derived Address.
-Learn about Accounts and more Recipes for Building on Solana at The Solana cookbook.
+      content: Accounts can be used as System Account and/or Program Derived Addresses.
+Learn about Accounts and more references for building on Solana at The Solana cookbook.
   - - meta
     - name: og:description
-      content: Accounts can be used as System Account, With Seed and/or Program Derived Address.
-Learn about Accounts and more Recipes for Building on Solana at The Solana cookbook.
+      content: Accounts can be used as System Account and/or Program Derived Addresses.
+Learn about Accounts and more references for building on Solana at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png